bjlittle/geovista/docs/src/quick_start.rst

 :term:`texture mapped <Texture Map>` :term:`base layer <Base Layer>` is visible underneath without the need to `threshold`_ the mesh.

-Additionally, the render is finally decorated with `10m Natural Earth coastlines`_.
+Finally, the render is decorated with `10m Natural Earth coastlines`_.

 .. pyvista-plot::
     :context: